France-ioi/codecast/README.md

 "s3AccessKeyId", "s3SecretAccessKey", "s3Region", "s3Bucket", and
 "uploadPath".
 The row with user_id 0 is used for guest settings.

+1. setup codecast-examples project and proxy it
+check: search backend/server.js for "app.use('/examples/**'", replace the ip with examples server ip, also install a cors plugin in your browser to get rid of cors issues..

+2. when login in for the first time in development, check the console log for the user_id, which you need to add the db row for the user, that's meantioned above

+3. for uploading your own codecasts for your dev setup, use "/dev-upload" url, add in backend/server.js, instructions are in there

 Start with these commands:

     npm install